 Hello!
-My name is Jeremy Brenner-Levoy (they/them) and I am a Ph.D. student in Sociology at the University of Cincinnati.
+My name is Jeremy Brenner-Levoy (they/them) and I am a Ph.D.
+Candidate in Sociology at the University of Cincinnati.

-I am a scholar of play and play cultures.
-My research focuses primarily on how masculinity, whiteness, and heterosexuality structures access to and privilege within play spaces.
+My research generally focuses on what I call "nerd culture," by looking at how social structures influence our preferences and experiences within video games, table-top games, cosplay, and other associated activities.
 I am especially interested in using mixed methods research to understand how individuals' experiences are grounded in the experiences of larger communities.

 In my spare time, I enjoy reading fantasy books, watching anime, playing video games, and caring for my many plants and cats.

-2019 -To Present Project Manager for the Ohio Policy Evaluation Network., Manages the patient experience survey study for patients seeking abortion care.
-Coordinates research and communication across multiple research sites.
-Primary data analyst for the research team., Ohio Policy Evaluation Network, Cincinnati, OH
+2019 -2022 Project Manager for the Ohio Policy Evaluation Network., Ohio Policy Evaluation Network, Cincinnati, OH

 Peer Reviewed Publications

 Casanova, Erynn masi, Jeremy Brenner-Levoy, and Cole Weirich (2020. ) The Blurred Boundaries of Cosplay: Space, Performance, and Embodiment .Symbolic Interaction, , 44 (4 ) ,798-818